 - Office of Temporary and Disability Assistance

 - National Institutes of Health

 Please note: ODPV cannot guarantee the availability of other agency/organization links and/or Web sites or the accuracy or usefulness of the information on those sites (please refer to our Disclaimer.)

 Please be advised that e-mail is not a secure or confidential way to discuss the violence in your life or in anyone else's life.
-For increased safety, please contact the New York State Domestic Violence Hotline at 1-800-942-6906, English & español/Multi-language Accessibility.
+For increased safety, please contact the New York State Domestic and Sexual Violence Hotline at 1-800-942-6906, English & español/Multi-language Accessibility.
 Deaf or Hard of Hearing: 711.
 Traditional "corded" phones are more private than cell phones or cordless phones.